Deep Learning Based 3D Segmentation: A Survey: Pre-liminaries

-\textbf{SemanticKITTI}~is a large outdoor dataset containing detailed point-wise annotation of 28 classed.
-Building on the KITTI vision benchmark \cite{geiger2012we}, SemanticKITTI contains annotations of all 22 sequences of this benchmark consisting of 43K scans.
-Moreover, the dataset contains labels for the complete horizontal 360 filed-of-view of the rotating laser sensor.
+\textbf{SemanticKITTI} is a large outdoor dataset containing detailed point-wise annotation of 28 classes.
+Building on the KITTI vision benchmark~\cite{geiger2012we}, SemanticKITTI contains annotations of all 22 sequences of this benchmark consisting of 43K scans.
+Moreover, the dataset contains labels for the complete horizontal 360 field-of-view of the rotating laser sensor.

-\textbf{ScanNet}~dataset is particularly valuable for research in scene understanding as its annotations contain estimated calibration parameters, camera poses, 3D surface reconstruction, textured meshes, dense object level semantic segmentation, and CAD models.
+\textbf{ScanNet} dataset is particularly valuable for research in scene understanding as its annotations contain estimated calibration parameters, camera poses, 3D surface reconstruction, textured meshes, dense object-level semantic segmentation, and CAD models.
 The dataset comprises annotated RGB-D scans of real-world environments.
 There are 2.5M RGB-D images in 1513 scans acquired in 707 distinct places.
-After RGB-D image processing, annotation HITs (Human Intelligence Tasks) were performed using the Amazon Mechanical Turk.
+After RGB-D image processing, human intelligence tasks were annotated using the Amazon Mechanical Turk.

-\textbf{ShapeNet}~dataset has a novel scalable method for efficient and accurate geometric annotation of massive 3D shape collections.
+\textbf{ShapeNet} dataset has a novel scalable method for efficient and accurate geometric annotation of massive 3D shape collections.
 The novel technical innovations explicitly model and lessen the human cost of the annotation effort.
 Researchers create detailed point-wise labeling of 31963 models in shape categories in ShapeNetCore and combine feature-based classifiers, point-to-point correspondences, and shape-to-shape similarities into a single CRF optimization over the network of shapes.